basakil/artifact-repo-sync/README.md

 <br>

-# Project Goal
+# Functions

-The solution is implemented in two steps: (Smart) Import (the new artifacts) from the source repo and export the imported artifacts to the target repo.
-Here are the initial features list for this project:
+The solution is implemented in two steps: (Smart) Export (the new artifacts) from the source repo and import the exported artifacts to the target repo.
+Here is the initial features list for this project:

 - [x] Export
   - [x] All at once